GitbookIO/gitbook/docs/plugins/create.md

 # Create and publish a plugin

-A GitBook plugin is a node package published on NPM that follow a defined convention.
+A GitBook plugin is a node package published on npm that follow a defined convention.

 ## Structure